-Tallgrass Farm Foundation aims to preserve the agricultural heritage of Kentucky farmland by demonstrating sustainable agricultural methods; to research and interpret the connections between food, land and community well being; and to nurture the human spirit through educational programs and public outreach both on and off the farm.
+Tallgrass Farm Foundation aims to preserve the agricultural heritage of Kentucky farmland and rural communities by demonstrating sustainable methods and interpreting the connections between food, land, and community well being through conservation, preservation, and educational programs both on and off the farm.

 Farming is the foundation of civilization but most people know very little about where their food comes from or how it is grown.
-Our philosophy is to preserve farmland from random development through conservation easements and to demonstrate that it is possible to produce food of the highest quality, working in harmony with the environment and nature.
+Our philosophy is to preserve farmland and woodlands from random development through conservation easements and to demonstrate that through good stewardship it is possible to produce food of the highest quality while working in harmony with wildlife, nature, and the environment.

 What We Do